Farewell interview

 Special encounters in the house that were surprising, particularly beautiful?

 I could say the moment when Sharon Stone or Keanu Reeves or Angelina Jolie and Brad Pitt were there.
 But then that's a secondary exploitation of a celebrity culture that doesn't correspond to the truth at all.
 The truth is when Gerhard Richter suddenly stands in front of you unannounced.
-Because he comes to look at his paintings once a year and wants to have some peace and quiet.
+Because he comes to see his paintings once a year and wants to have some peace and quiet.

 Your funniest experience?